axibase/atsd/administration/user-authorization.md

 ![](./images/collector-user-wizard.png)

-The wizard will automatically create a new user account and assign it as a member to the 'Data Collectors' user group with all entity `write` permissions.
+The wizard creates a new user account automatically and makes it a member of the 'Data Collectors' user group with all entity `write` permissions.

 ![](./images/collector-user-permissions.png)